What is Nashville PRIDE's mission statement?

 In 2014 organizers moved the event from Riverfront Park to the highly visible location in the heart of downtown Nashville at Public Square Park where the event drew a record number of attendees and vendors to the threshold of city government.
 This was also the first year the festival added a Friday night concert prior to the Saturday Festival.
 The annual Equality Walk was also started in 2014 drawing an estimated 2,500 that first year.

 In 2015, during Nashville Pride weekend festivities, the Supreme Court Ruled that states must allow same-sex marriage and the festival reached new levels of attendees and excitement with more than 18,000 LGBT people and allies celebrating the decision together at Public Square Park.
 The Equality Walk kicked off with the wedding of Al Gregory and Toby Sturgill.

-The following year also saw a boost in attendance on the heels of the tragic mass shooting at Pulse Night Club though the tone of the Festival was less celebratory than in years past.
+The following year also saw a boost in attendance on the heels of the tragic mass shooting at Pulse Night Club, though the tone of the Festival was less celebratory than in years past.
 This time more than any other in the past 10 years, people were coming together to support each other and raise awareness for the ongoing need to advance LGBT rights and acceptance.
-More than 5,000 people participated in the annual Equality Walk, far exceeded the prior year’s numbers, in a show of solidarity and strength.
+More than 5,000 people participated in the annual Equality Walk, far exceeding the prior year’s numbers, in a show of solidarity and strength.